The ubiquitous digital single market

 Objectives

 The digital single market (DSM) aims to eliminate national barriers to online transactions, building on the common market concept designed to remove trade barriers among the Member States.
 This evolved into the internal market, promoting the free movement of goods, persons, services and capital.
 The Europe 2020 strategy highlighted the Digital Agenda for Europe, emphasising the importance of information and communications technology (ICT) for the EU’s 2020 goals.
-Recognised as a priority, the DSM is central to the Commission’s DSM strategy (COM(2015)0192) and the President of the Commission’s 2019-2024[1] agenda.
+Recognised as a priority, the DSM was central to the President of the Commission’s 2019-2024[1] agenda.

 The DSM can enhance access to information, reduce transaction costs, minimise environmental impacts and introduce better business models.
 E-commerce growth offers tangible benefits for consumers, such as new products, lower prices, more choice and higher-quality goods, while boosting cross-border trade and offering easy price comparison.
 Additionally, the rise in e-government services streamlines online compliance and access to jobs and business opportunities for EU entities.